What to pack for Barcelona in September

 Packing cubes

-What to pack for Barcelon in September: Toiletries & medications
+What to pack for Barcelona in September: Toiletries & medications

 - Moisturiser: I have been using my moisturiser from BodyShop for years – just love it.
 Click to view my favorite moisturiser

-- Suncreen: Highly recommend carrying sunscreen with an SPF of 25 and above, preferably waterproof.
-You will find this handy for the beach, and exploration.
+- Sunscreen: Highly recommend carrying sunscreen with an SPF of 25 and above, preferably waterproof.
+You will find this handy for the beach and exploration.
 Here is one to buy

 - Lipstick/balm